Ladislav Hojer: Personality

 A clear guideline for explaining Hojer's motives was his exclusively negative experience with women.
 He tried to establish the acquaintance by using an ad.
 A well-dressed woman arrived at the meeting, promising to get acquainted with a financially secure middle-aged man.
-Hojer repulsed her with his appearance, repulsed, and reproached so hard that she had left after a few minutes.
+Hojer repulsed her with his appearance, repulsed, and reproached so hard that she left after a few minutes.
 It was much more promising for Hojer to become acquainted with the young woman he met at a party with his friends.
 She offered him sexual intercourse in the next room.
-It is likely that Hojer's panic has fallen as the woman has become active and moved away.
+Hojer's panic has likely fallen as the woman has become active and moved away.
 He tossed it so hard that the door's glass filled through, and ran away from the apartment.
 Later, he learned that this girl, with a very bad reputation, spoke to his acquaintances with him.
 He was always very vulgar and contemptuous about women, but he was rather passive and uncertain in their presence.
 He did not know how to communicate with women, and he often imagined the scenes in which the helpless girl prayed for mercy.